 Former Washington Commanders QB Dwayne Haskins dead at 24

-Dwayne Haskins Jr., a quarterback for the Pittsburgh Steeler, who was formerly drafted by the Washington Commanders has died, according to reports.
+Dwayne Haskins Jr., a quarterback for the Pittsburgh Steelers, who was formerly drafted by the Washington Commanders has died, according to authorities.

 LANDOVER, MD - DECEMBER 22: Washington Redskins Quarterback Dwayne Haskins (7) laughs with teammates following the game between the New York Giants and the Washington Redskins on December 22, 2019 at FedExField in Landover, Maryland.
 (Photo by Nicole